NovitaHamilton/React_Book_List/README.md

-# Chirpy Chapters - Book Recommendation List Application made with React
+# Chirpy Chapters - Book Recommendation Application made with React

 A simple application of book recommendations that can be used among friends.